Project – On recordThis profile is no longer actively maintained, with the information now possibly out of date

 The damage caused by installing an industrial site so close to the Sundarbans will leave the south-western coast of Bangladesh vulnerable to storms, cyclones, and other natural disasters.

 The importance and vulnerability of the Sundarbans is often contrasted with the extensive destruction which the Rampal power plant would bring about.
-According to Dr. Abdullah Harun Chowdhury and his team, the impacts of the Rampal 2x660 MW coal fired power plant are mostly negative and irreversible.
+According to Dr. Abdullah Harun Chowdhury and his team, the impacts of the Rampal 2x660 MW coal power plant are mostly negative and irreversible.